How to Apply For a City Committee

 - Applicants must not be employees of the City of New Westminster.

-- Applicants must live in the City of New Westminster.
+- Applicants must live in the City of New Westminster, except by special waiver from the Mayor.

 - Applicants should be able to serve for the full term of the appointment.